Prosecution history estoppel: Netherlands

 The Dutch Supreme Court has effectively come to the opposite conclusion to most other countries in Europe.
 The Dutch Supreme Court has stated that where "a third party invokes the examination file in the course of confirming the interpretation defended by him of a patent, it cannot be seen that that requirement [the reasonable doubt threshold] would force any restriction on involving public data from the examination file with the interpretation of the patent".

 United Kingdom

 The UK courts have ruled that use of the examination file in aiding construction of a patent should be discouraged except where that file includes "objective information about and commentary on experiments".

 United States

 The defining case on prosecution estoppel in the United States is Festo Corp. v.
-Shoketsu Kinzoku Kogyo Kabushiki Co..
+Shoketsu Kinzoku Kogyo Kabushiki Co.

 Festo Corp. v.
 Shoketsu Kinzoku Kogyo Kabushiki Co.

-Court of Appeals for the Federal Circuit Holding
+Court of Appeals holding

 In November 2000, the Court of Appeals for the Federal Circuit set a complete bar rule.
 This complete bar rule completely prohibited a patent owner from asserting the doctrine of equivalents for certain elements of her claim in instances where, during her patent prosecution she files: